 The main question here is which major payment gateways are you going to integrate?
 Where possible, choose a payment gateway that already has a plugin for your platform.
-Make the online payments process as smooth and seamless as possible for customers.
+Make the online payments process as smooth and effortless as possible for customers.

-Define this important points for your business:
+Define these important points for your business:

 - Understand which payment methods people in your target market would like to use.